riggy/sin-mpd/README.md

 First of all, you need ruby.
 Can be found in most distro's repositories, but I strongly recommend installing it using [RVM](https://rvm.io).

-If you have bundler installed you may simple type:

-    bundle

-and every needed gem will be installed.
-If not, you can install bundler
+It's best if you have bundler installed.
+If not, install it like this:

-    gem install bundler
+    $ gem install bundler

-and do the above or install gems manually

-    gem install sinatra librmpd coffee-script thin
+And after that:
+    $ bundle

+You can also install all gems manually, they are listed in Gemfile.

 Default configuration assumes that you are running sin-mpd on the same machine that your mpd server is running.
 If it's not the case, you can set your mpd server address and port number in config/mpd.yml file.